1906 California gubernatorial election

 The 1906 California gubernatorial election was held on November 6, 1906.
 James Gillett won the 1906 election and became the governor of California.
 This was the first election in which more votes were cast in Los Angeles County than in San Francisco, possibly as a result of the earthquake seven months earlier in San Francisco.
 (Note: Los Angeles County would ultimately overtake San Francisco in population during the decade of the 1900s, so this was likely to occur at some point around 1910 anyway.)

 Republican nomination

-At the time of the election the governor of California was George Pardee.
-His term was relatively successful as he became a strong proponent of conservation, and provided assistance to the city of San Francisco, as it suffered through both the San Francisco plague of 1900–04, and the 1906 San Francisco Earthquake.
-This along with his efficient use of the state's bureaucracy made Pardee a popular figure.
-Despite Pardee's popularity, many in the Republican Party and the lobbyists for the Southern Pacific Railroad despised him for his views against the Southern Pacific, at a time when the railroad company was very influential in state politics.
-This hostility, plus theories that Republican voters were angry at his focus on issues in Northern California, and not Southern California, caused Pardee to lose the nomination to James Gillett at the Republican convention in Santa Cruz.
+At the time of the election, the governor of California was George Pardee.
+In his term, he became a strong proponent of conservation, and provided assistance to the residents of San Francisco when the city experienced a plague from 1900 to 1904, and an earthquake in 1906.
+This, along with his efficient use of the state's bureaucracy, made him a popular figure.
+Despite this, however, many in the Republican Party, as well as the lobbyists for the Southern Pacific Railroad company, condemned Pardee for his negative views on the company at a time when it was very influential in state politics.
+This hostility, plus theories that Republican voters were angry at his focus on issues in Northern California—thus, supposedly dismissing Southern Californians—caused Pardee to lose the nomination to James Gillett at the Republican convention in Santa Cruz.